-How much do you know about the Adoption Tax Credit?
+The Adoption Tax Credit is a great way to support adoptive families.
 You don't need be a tax expert to understand the basics of this credit, which thousands of families claim every year.
 We asked Becky Wilmoth, Adoption Tax Credit Specialist® from Bills Tax Service, to shed some light on the ATC.
 Here are her answers to 12 common questions.

-The Adoption Tax Credit covers the taxpayer’s tax liability up to the maximum amount of the credit (for 2017 is $13,570.)
-It increases their refund because they generally get their withholding back and child tax credit becomes additional child tax credit once their tax liability has been covered.
+The Adoption Tax Credit covers the taxpayer’s tax liability up to the maximum amount of the credit (for 2018 is $13,840.)
+It increases their refund because they generally get their withholding back and child tax credit (which is now $2,000 due to the Tax Reform Act) becomes additional child tax credit (of which $1,400 is refundable) once their tax liability has been covered.

 Qualified expenses are any expenses necessary for the adoption.
 For example, court fees, agency fees, attorney fees, travel & meals, dossier, and any other expense that is required.
 The only expense that does not qualify is birth mother expenses.

 3. Are temporary foster care expenses prior to finalizing adoption considered Qualified Adoption Expenses (e.g. childcare, clothing, furnishings, lodging, food, etc.)?

 4. How is the adoption tax credit related to individuals tax withholdings?